-The proposed landscape plan includes a number of enhanced features to create an attractive site- - and in line with the City of Coconut Creek's goals to improve the tree canopy presence around the City.
-Overall, the proposed landscape plan provides approximately 28% open space throughout the site which exceeds the 20% open space requirement of the PCD regulations.
+The proposed landscape plan includes a number of enhanced features to create an attractive sitenumber of coconut Creek's goals to improve the tree canopy presence around the City.
+Overall, the proposed landscape plan provides approximately 29 percent open space throughout the site which exceeds the 20% open space requirement of the PCD regulations.